git/git.github.io/rev_news/drafts/edition-70.md

   I think the only tool I would find very hard to live without is [`git-smartlist`](https://github.com/felipec/git-smartlist).
-Since I use gitk a lot to visualize commit history, very often I just want to see the history from the master branch to the current branch I'm at, and while usually you can do that with `master..@`, that's not always the case and "git smartlist" helps a lot in telling gitk exactly what I want to see.
+Since I use `gitk` a lot to visualize commit history, very often I just want to see the history from the master branch to the current branch I'm at, and while usually you can do that with `master..@`, that's not always the case and `git smartlist` helps a lot in telling `gitk` exactly what I want to see.

   I think this would be a good additional question: